stopnoanime/16TTAC-sim/README.md

 # 16TTAC-sim

-A compiler and simulator written in Ts for a imaginary 16bit [Transport Triggered Architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture) CPU.
+A compiler and simulator written in TypeScript for an imaginary 16bit [Transport Triggered Architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture) CPU.

 # The CPU

+- Uses the TTA architecture
 - Up to 128 sources and destinations each
 - Accumulator and Address registers
-- 16 bit fixed width instruction, with optional 16 bit operand
+- 16-bit fixed width instruction, with optional 16-bit operand
 - 64 kiloword, or 128KB RAM size
-- 256 word stack
+- 256-word stack
-- Carry and Zero flags
 - Conditional execution using Carry and Zero flags
 - Halting support
-- Built in IO support
+- Built-in IO support

 ### Instruction structure:

 - bits 15-9 - source
 - bits 8-2 - destination
-- bit 1 - if set, instruction is only executed if carry flag is set
+- bit 1 - if set, instruction is only executed if the carry flag is set
-- bit 0 - if set, instruction is only executed if zero flag is set
+- bit 0 - if set, instruction is only executed if the zero flag is set

 ### Sources and destinations: